 In our parks we seek to have a variety of sizes, shapes, fruiting, and flowering, to encourage wildlife and a cool, moist, green place.

 On our boulevards we seek to grow strong, stable, semi-shady trees that won’t drop too much debris and keep an open and clear visibility.

-To report a tree-related problem, call 563-9641, extension 501.
+To report a tree-related problem, call 563-9961.
 Thank you for your patience, cooperation, and participation in keeping our community healthy and growing.